-All adults age 40+ should receive an afib test, especially people with any of the risk factors in the list above, or those with a history of atrial fibrillation in their family.
+All adults age 50+, but those age 40+ should also be screened if they have any of the risk factors in the list above, or a history of atrial fibrillation in their family.

-People at risk for developing atrial fibrillation can benefit from having the afib test every year, or more often if their doctor directs them to.
+People at risk for developing atrial fibrillation can benefit from having a screening annually, or more often if their doctor directs them to.